 That is why Ms. Yay Olmedo-Padua’s book, “Now That You’re Boss, Timely and Timeless Lessons for New (& Seasoned) Leaders” is an important and practical work that will rescue a lot of managers from their place of great distress: work.

 To be transparent, I would like to point out that I have worked with Ms. Yay, as I fondly call her, as a contributing writer to the CBN Asia website (www.cbnasia.org) where she submits articles for its Lifestyle and Family sections.

 What was good during that time was that we were a tightly-knit organization.
-Our founder, Gordon Robertson, who is now the CEO of the Christian Broadcasting Network (cbn.com), provided great mentorship and push to increase my skills.
+Our founder, Gordon Robertson, who is now the CEO of the Christian Broadcasting Network, provided great mentorship and push to level-up my skills.
 Then he got called back to the US to assume his current position.
 Bitin.

-Back here, the organization was growing at an unprecedented pace.
+Going back here, the organization was growing at an unprecedented pace.
 I had to keep up.
 I was managing 8 people during that time.
-I was preoccupied with meeting deadlines, mastering my craft and learning new technologies and skills.
-Sdaly, we did not have training on management.
+I was preoccupied with meeting deadlines, mastering my craft, and learning new technologies and skills.
+Sadly, we did not have training in management.

-I had a good relationship with my staff but I do not know if i made them better employees.
-Did iIpushed them hard enough?
-Did their skills improved during my watch?
-Looking back, i don’t believe I was succesful with everyone.
-A lot of people came and gone and with those i kept in touch with came some consolation, they got better after their tenure with us.
+I had a good relationship with my staff but I do not know if I made them better employees.
+Did I push them hard enough?
+Did their skills improve during my watch?
+Looking back, I don’t believe I was successful with everyone.
+A lot of people have come and gone and with those with whom I kept in touch with came some consolation, they got better after their tenure with us.